Intelligent Offloading in Vehicular Edge Computing: A Comprehensive Review of Deep Reinforcement Learning Approaches and Architectures: Fundamentals of DRL

-The Deep Q-Network (DQN) \cite{b135} is an off-policy reinforcement learning algorithm, meaning that it learns the optimal policy from the experience buffer, collected following old policy.
-In DQN, a neural network is used to estimate current state action-values (Q-values).
-To stabilize training, a target network is updated less frequently and used to calculate target Q- values, reducing the instability caused by correlations in the training data.
-Double DQN \cite{b136} addresses the overestimation bias by using the main network to select actions and the target network to evaluate the selected actions, further refining the Q-value estimates while Dueling DQN improves the model by separately estimating the state value and advantage functions, which are then combined to produce more robust action-value predictions, enhancing performance and generalization.
+The DQN~\cite{b135} is an off-policy RL algorithm that learns the optimal policy from transitions stored in an experience buffer, which are collected using an earlier version of the policy.
+In DQN, a neural network is used to estimate the current state-action values (Q-values).
+To stabilize training, a target network is maintained, which is updated less frequently and used to compute target Q-values.
+This helps reduce the instability caused by correlations in sequential training data.
+Double DQN~\cite{b136} addresses the overestimation bias in standard DQN by using the main network to select actions and the target network to evaluate them.
+This refinement produces more accurate Q-value estimates.
+Dueling DQN further improves performance by separately estimating the state-value and advantage functions.
+These are then combined to produce more robust action-value predictions, enhancing generalization and learning efficiency, particularly in environments where certain actions have little effect on the outcome.